-Three clinical priorities have been set, based on national guidance on services where there is greatest health inequalities impact.
-The public health leadership from the local councils and integrated care board were involved in this prioritisation to ensure that we chose areas with high prevalence locally, and where it was felt an acute trust can have greatest impact.
-Priorities set are tobacco dependency, hypertension and obesity.
+Three clinical priorities were set based on national guidance on services where there is greatest health inequalities impact.
+The public health leadership from the local councils and Integrated Care Board were involved in this prioritisation to ensure that we chose areas with high prevalence locally, and where it was felt an acute trust can have greatest impact.
+Priorities that were set are: tobacco dependency, hypertension and obesity.